 Another famous station - Paddington (opened in 1868) where a cute bear from Peru was found in the movie "Paddington".

-Farringdon station, the oldest surviving station of the London's first underground railroad.
+Farringdon station is the oldest surviving station of London's first underground railroad.

 Fast-forward the first half of the 20th century when Piccadilly Circus station was opened.
 It looks way different from the old brick stations mentioned above.
 Leslie Green designed the tiling patterns under the influence of Charles Tyson Yerkes, an American financier famous for investing in subways in Chicago and London.